nickbrandt/GitLab/doc/integration/jenkins.md

 ### Enabling job logs in Jenkins

-When troubleshooting an integration issue, it is useful to enable job logs in jenkins in order to see more details about what is happening under the hood.
+When troubleshooting an integration issue, it is useful to enable job logs in Jenkins in order to see more details about what is happening under the hood.
 To do that in Jenkins, you'll need to:

 - Navigate to `Dashboard -> Manage Jenkins -> System Log`
 - Click on `Add new log recorder`